Alfred Budge: Early life, education, and career

 Born in Providence, Utah, to William Budge and Eliza (Pritchert) Budge, the family moved to Paris, Idaho, when Budge was very young.
 He was raised on the home ranch of his father, who became a prominent figure in Idaho politics.
 Budge had limited opportunities for schooling, attending four or six months each year the common schools of Bear Lake county, and at the age of fifteen became a student in the Brigham Young Academy in Provo, Utah, where he spent three years.
 He was then sent on a mission to Geneva, Switzerland, where he "learned to speak German fluently", and "walked across Switzerland, preaching as he went, and continued walking into Germany".
-After three years in Germany, he was arrested in Nuremberg and convicted of "preaching a faith hostile to the government"; while his appeal was pending before the supreme court at Munich, he learned that the conviction was likely to be upheld, and he "he quietly left the country and reentered Switzerland".
+After three years in Germany, he was arrested in Nuremberg and convicted of "preaching a faith hostile to the government"; while his appeal was pending before the supreme court at Munich, he learned that the conviction was likely to be upheld, and "he quietly left the country and reentered Switzerland".

 His experience in Germany having stimulated an interest in the law, Budge returned to the United States and attended the University of Michigan Law School, from which he graduated in 1892.
 In July of that year, he opened an office at Paris, Idaho, and within two years "had acquired a substantial and profitable practice".
 While residing at Paris, he served as member of the city council, was city attorney, and a school trustee, and was substantially connected with the business affairs of the community.
 In 1894 he was elected district attorney of the fifth judicial district, then comprising, Bannock, Bear Lake, Bingham, Fremont, Lemhi, and Oneida counties, and in November, 1898, he was elected prosecuting attorney for Bear Lake county, an office which he filled for two years.